The Introduction of Social Media Into Our Lives

 Take a walk down any high street and around 70% of people will be on mobile devices or will be clutching one as if it was a newborn child, leading experts to have serious concerns about the overall effect that Facebook and other social media platforms are having on our lives.

-However, before we begin slamming social media and casting judgement we should outline both the advantages and disadvantages of social media below:
+However, before we begin slamming social media and casting judgement we should outline both the advantages and disadvantages of social media.
+Over the last few years delivering bespoke hotel website and marketing services, we have put together a few ideas below:

 - Staying in touch with family members and friends has never been easier through the use of social media.
 I myself can vouch for about 7 different occasions where my grandmother has shown me an old school friend and then proceeded to express her absolute amazement of Facebook’s capabilities, considering the nearest thing she had to a social media platform growing up was a speed dating profile written on an A4 piece of paper in the local town hall.